aws/aws-cdk/packages/@aws-cdk/aws-ecs-patterns/README.md

 If `cluster` and `vpc` are omitted, the CDK creates a new VPC with subnets in two Availability Zones and a cluster within this VPC.

+If you specify the option `recordType` you can decide if you want the construct to use CNAME or Route53-Aliases as record sets.

 Additionally, if more than one network target group is needed, instantiate one of the following:

 * NetworkMultipleTargetGroupsEc2Service